lupapiste/lupapiste/docs/oauth.md

 ## Registering an application

 The OAuth authorization endpoints must be accessed with valid client credentials.
-These may be created by adding an object resembling the following under the key `oauth` in an user document:
+These may be created by adding an object resembling the following under the key `oauth` in a user document:

 ```json
 {